DataDog/documentation/content/guides/dogstatsd.md

 ## Events

 DogStatsD can emit events to your Datadog event stream.
-A common use case is to emit events when rarely-visited code paths execute, like errors and excetions:
+For example, you may want to see errors and excetions in Datadog:

 <%= python <<EOF
 from datadog import statsd